With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 - Proud Warrior Race Guy: Modern depictions tend to show him as one of these.
 Justified given that the Mongolia in which he grew up was characterized by tribal warfare.

-- Rape, Pillage, and Burn: A Downplayed Trope that is also exploited.
-He tolerated it all to some degree, and certainly could and did control and regulate it more than most, but that didn't mean it didn't happen.
+- Rape, Pillage, and Burn: Downplayed or exaggerated depending on where the writer falls on the Alternate Character Interpretation.
+He certainly tolerated it all to some degree, and certainly could and did control and regulate it more than most, but that didn't mean it didn't happen.
+A lot.
 Indeed, a lot of the control he exerted was so that he could *weaponize* it against those that would try to resist.

 - Roaring Rampage of Revenge: He was big on this when his berserk button was pressed.
 There are several on this page.